godwars2/godwars2.github.io/powers/greater_shark_spirit.md

 At rank 20, your bite only has to inflict damage to perform the burst attack.

 Note that you may still call the aid of a Lesser Totem Spirit as usual.

+### Tips

+- The +1 health per rank for bite is added before the 2x healing multiplier from Powerful Metabolism.